Umami Pot

 Step 2

-Sprinkle salt and pepper over the kabocha, and mash it with a fork or spoon until it loses its shape (you can leave it a bit chunky if you prefer).
+Sprinkle salt and pepper over the kabocha, and mash it with a fork or spoon until mostly broken down (leaving some chunks if you prefer).
 Let it cool down to just below body temperature.

 Japanese kabocha salad_instruction-3